The essence of the Grange as an organization is citizen involvement. The Grange provides

 expense.

-The Kinton Grange is home to many local groups and organizations.
+The Kinton Grange is and has been home to many local groups and organizations.

-1. Several different Square Dance clubs are our most frequent users - 2 to 3 nights per
+1. Dance groups are our most frequent users - 1 to 2 nights per

 2. A radio control airplane club - monthly.